IGinX-THU/IGinX/docs/quickStarts_Parquet/IGinXByDocker-EnglishVersion.md

 ### Java Installation

-Since ZooKeeper, IGinX and IoTDB are all developed using Java, Java needs to be installed first.
+Since ZooKeeper, IGinX are all developed using Java, Java needs to be installed first.
 If a running environment of JDK >= 1.8 has been installed locally, **skip this step entirely**.

 1. First, visit the [official Java website](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html) to download the JDK package for your current system.